- Class: Mammalia

 AT THE ZOO

 Currently, there are no ringtails at the Zoo or the Safari Park.
-However, researchers from the San Diego Zoo Institute for Conservation Research and the San Diego Natural History Museum are collaborating on a project to study ringtails in the wilds of Southern California.
+However, conservation scientists from San Diego Zoo Wildlife Alliance and the San Diego Natural History Museum are collaborating on a project to study ringtails in their native habitats of Southern California.

 Look both ways.
 Along with habitat fragmentation, ringtails are threatened by vehicle strikes.
 These omnivores hunt at night and live near people, so it’s easy to see how they might end up getting run over.
-The San Diego Zoo Institute for Conservation Research is studying ringtail diets across seasons to examine the relationship between food selection, space use, and road mortalities.
+San Diego Zoo Wildlife Alliance conservation scientists are studying ringtail diets across seasons to examine the relationship between food selection, space use, and road mortalities.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.